 Since 1993, when the State of Florida designated Key West an Area of Critical State Concern (ACSC), the Florida Department of Community Affairs (DCA)-now known as the Florida Department of Economic Opportunity (DEO)-has regulated new residential growth in Key West.
-The local regulation that facilitates the distribution of new residential dwelling units is called the Building Permit Allocation System (BPAS).
+The local regulation that facilitates the distribution of new residential dwelling units is the Building Permit Allocation System (BPAS).
 This is sometimes referred to as ROGO or the Rate of Growth Ordinance.
-Through an audit completed in 2009 by the City of Key West Planning Department, it was discovered that out of the 1,093 residential BPAS units originally allocated to the City by the State in 1993, around 80 to 100 units remained.
-Since then, with the exception of limited affordable housing and beneficial use allocations and redevelopment of existing units, no new residential or transient development has taken place in Key West.
+An audit completed in 2009 by the City of Key West Planning Department discovered that out of the 1,093 residential BPAS units initially allocated to the City by the State in 1993, around 80 to 100 units remained.
+Since then, with the exception of limited affordable housing and beneficial use allocations and redevelopment of existing units, no new residential or transient development has occurred in Key West.

 Hurricane Evacuation Clearance Time Memorandum of Understanding (HEM MOU)